What is the best season for the Everest View hiking vacation?

-A trekking day of the trek is mostly filled with beautiful jungle trails, suspension bridge crossings, and amazing river trails.
+On a trekking day, the trek is mostly filled with beautiful jungle trails, suspension bridge crossings, and amazing river trails.
 During the trek, we enter the Sagarmatha National Park, that’s the Everest National Park.
-We start trekking from the morning at around 8 AM and until the late afternoon at around 3 PM and with just a couple of trekking days we have more time to enjoy the stunning views along the way and at our destinations.
+We start trekking in the morning at around 8 AM and until the late afternoon at around 3 PM and with just a couple of trekking days we have more time to enjoy the stunning views along the way and at our destinations.

 What type of guide do I require during the Everest View family tour?

 A guide is required for trekking in Nepal, this has to do with safety.
 So what type of guide do you require during the trek?
 Alpine Eco Trek has well-experienced and government-licensed guides.
 These Himalayan masters know every nook and cranny of the region and will guide you safely through the Nepalese Himalayas.
 Speaking fluent English, they are sure to give you all the information you want during this incredible trek in Nepal.

 What type of equipment do I need for the Everest View hiking package?

 The type of equipment that you need for the trek is simple basic trekking equipment.
 We do recommend bringing at least a water bottle to prevent plastic pollution and a sleeping bag as extra comfort during your stay in the guesthouses.
 For novice trekkers, the use of trekking sticks is also recommended.
 Depending on what season you want to do this trek, good raingear or winter gear is also advised.
 Of course, don’t forget your cameras to capture this amazing trek in Nepal with Alpine Eco Trek.
 Please find a packing list for the Everest View holiday here.

 Lukla Airport (aka Sir Edmund Hillary and Tenzing Norgay Airport), located on an enormous valley is bounded by high mountains.
 Due to this reason, the arrival and the taking off from Lukla are technical and difficult most of the time.
 The weather here is unpredictable and changes every next hour which causes flight delays or cancellations.

 Why Travel with Us?